NURMINEN LOGISTICS PLC’S HALF YEAR FINANCIAL REPORT 1 JANUARY – 30 JUNE 2018

 IFRS 15 Revenue from Contracts with Customers

-The IFRS 15 Revenue from Contracts with Customers standard will enter into force for review periods starting 1 January 2018 onwards.
+The IFRS 15 Revenue from Contracts with Customers standard entered into force on 1 January 2018.
 IFRS 15 replaces the current IAS 18 and IAS 11 standards and their interpretations.
 The standard provides a five-step guideline for the recognition of revenue from contracts with customers.

 The introduction IFRS 15 Revenue from Contracts with Customers standard has had no impact on the revenue recognition of Nurminen Logistics Group’s revenue or the Group’s result.